User Profile: Dr. Pinki Mondal

 - India Data Collection; co-developed by Dr. Mondal

-- MODIS land data products; available through NASA’s Land Processes Distributed Active Archive Center (LP DAAC):
+- MODIS land data products; available through the Land Processes Distributed Active Archive Center (LP DAAC):

-- TRMM daily precipitation product (TRMM_3B42RT_Daily; DOI: 10.5067/TRMM/TMPA/DAY-E/7); available through NASA’s Goddard Earth Sciences Data and Information Services Center (GES DISC)
+- TRMM daily precipitation product (TRMM_3B42RT_Daily; doi:10.5067/TRMM/TMPA/DAY-E/7); available through the Goddard Earth Sciences Data and Information Services Center (GES DISC)

-- Sentinel-1 SAR Level 1 Ground Range Detected (GRD) imagery; available through NASA’s Alaska Satellite Facility (ASF) DAAC
+- Sentinel-1 SAR Level 1 Ground Range Detected (GRD) imagery; available through the Alaska Satellite Facility DAAC (ASF DAAC)

 - Landsat Tier-1 Precision Terrain (L1TP) products; available through the USGS